d2l-ai/d2l-en/chapter_appendix/how-to-contribute.md

 git clone https://github.com/your_github_username/d2l-en.git
 ```

-On Unix, the above command copies all the code from GitHub to the directory `d2l-en`.
+On Unix the above command copies all the code from GitHub to the directory `d2l-en`.

 ### Edit the Book and Push